deficollective/defiscan/src/content/protocols/morpho.md

 We further want to highlight the following observations which did not directly factor into the scoring:

-- ⚠️ Curators of Morpho Vaults are in control of critical permissions which can result in the loss of user funds and unclaimed yield.
+- ⚠️ Curators of Morpho Vaults are in control of critical permissions which can result in the _loss of user funds_ and _loss of unclaimed yield_.
 These permissions only have a direct impact on users in the respective vault and thus do not contribute to the centralization of the Morpho protocol.
 Vault owners can name guardians with the capability to cancel bad behaviors of curators, when the actions they are taking is increasing the risk towards the end user.

 # Protocol Analysis